OtroEspacio/letom-api-docs/source/index.html.md

 ## Base URL

-This is the main fragment from all requests URLs are based from.
+This is the main fragment all requests URLs are based from.

-From now on, everywhere you see `{BASE_URL}` replace it with the one in the right panel.

 > The base URL for API version 1 is